Do you need IEC health insurance?

 If you want to find the most affordable and comprehensive IEC health insurance coverage, we recommend checking out BestQuote Travel Insurance.
 BestQuote allows you to compare insurance rates for different providers so you can find the best one for your needs — get started with a free quote here.

 Whether it’s making sure that your biometrics are submitted on time or guaranteeing that all your police clearance certificates are properly gathered and submitted, it really pays to not leave any part of your IEC application to the last minute.
 Nobody wants to be “that one person” who missed out the adventure of a lifetime or a great career opportunity in Canada because their WiFi crashed or the postal service was on strike that day.
-Don’t take unnecessary risks when it comes to your IEC application: make every effort to gather and submit items well before the deadline
+Don’t take unnecessary risks when it comes to your IEC application: make every effort to gather and submit items well before the deadline.

 Key resource: Find out the timelines and deadlines for an IEC application.

-5. Failing to acquire your police certificate(s) before an invitation, then scrambling to meet the deadline
+4. Failing to acquire your police certificate(s) before an invitation, then scrambling to meet the deadline

 As you may be aware, a police certificate is one of the most important parts of your IEC application.
 You need to submit a police certificate for any country that you’ve resided in for more than six months since the age of 18, and if this is not your home country, or the country that you are currently living in, then this process could take more time than you think.
 Avoid this stress by acquiring your police certificate in advance of your invitation to apply for the IEC program.
-If you have done so but are still waiting, then you may upload a copy of the receipt showing you requested one, or a screenshot of the confirmation page or email you received when you ordered it online.
+Keep in mind however that some police certificates may expire.
+For example, if you go back to one of the countries you submitted a certificate for, before you’ve had the chance to apply for your IEC permit, you will need to ask for a new police certificate from this country.

 Key resource: Police certificates for IEC.

 And that’s a wrap.
-Of course there are multiple other mistakes you should avoid to ensure that your IEC journey runs smoothly but these are five of the biggest errors to steer clear of.
+Of course, there are multiple other mistakes you should avoid to ensure that your IEC journey runs smoothly but these are five of the biggest errors to steer clear of.
 For further information on the IEC process and how to avoid some unwanted surprises, visit our dedicated IEC section.